Insight into ear, nose, and throat specialists

 These specialists differ from many physicians in that they are trained in both medicine and surgery.
 Otolaryngologists do not need to refer patients to other physicians when ear, nose, throat, or head/neck surgery is needed, and therefore can offer the most appropriate care for each individual patient.
 Otolaryngologists are the most appropriate physicians to treat disorders of the ears, nose, throat, and related structures of the head and neck.

-What other criteria should I consider when choosing an otolaryngologist in my area?
+What other criteria should I consider when choosing an otolaryngologist in NYC?

 - Medical education and training